prestontasoff/ESPM_112L_24/Week_5/Week_5_walkthrough.md

 - Run the program to launch the GUI
     `./esomana`

  Congratulations!
 Now let's start loading things.
-Navigate to the top left of your window and select "File -> Load ${html`*`}.wts".
+Navigate to the top left of your window and select "File -> Load `*`.wts".